syncfusion-content/javascript-docs/js/OlapChart/Chart-Types.md

 ## Area Chart

 **Area Chart** emphasizes the degree of change of values over a period of time.
-Instead of rendering data as discreet bars or columns, an area chart renders it in a continuous ebb-and-flow pattern as defined against the y-axis.
+Instead of rendering data as discrete bars or columns, an area chart renders it in a continuous ebb-and-flow pattern as defined against the y-axis.

 {% highlight js %}